Teaching English in Spain: Living in Spain

 Holidays in Spain

-Whether an ESL teacher’s interests lie in culture, history, climate, or cuisine, Spain will have what they are looking for.
-Finding work as an ESL teacher in Spain is not an easy task without a European Union passport; however, citizens of other nations can find employment if they don’t mind a challenge
+Whether an ESL teacher’s interests lie in culture, history, landscape, or cuisine, Spain will have what they are looking for.
+Finding work as an ESL teacher in Spain is not an easy task without a European Union passport; however, citizens of other nations can still find employment if they don’t mind a challenge.

 What to Know About Living in Spain